-As indicated in table 13 the risk for AS4 is higher than for AS2 related to the maturity and available solutions.
-To eliminate the risk related to this new technology, it is recommended to install a task force to define all required AS4 specific definitions and to setup a proof of concept.
+As indicated in table 13b the risk for AS4 is higher than for AS2 related to the maturity and available solutions.
+Therefore, ENTSOG is willing to collaborate with the stakeholders in order to eliminate the risk related to this new technology by the creation of a task force to define all required AS4 specific parameters and to setup a proof of concept.